 Pet Food Savings

 Buy pet food from discount stores.
 Never underestimate the cost of pet food, especially when you order online or purchase at pet specialty stores.
-It’s more cost-efficient to buy pet food from discount stores such as Walmart, Target, and Sam’s Club, among others.
+It’s more cost-efficient to buy animal food from discount stores such as Walmart, Target, and Sam’s Club, among others.
 Online orders also include shipping fees, which add more to the total cost.
-So unless there’s a really huge online sale or you have access to some coupons, it’s better to drive over to your nearest discount store or hypermarket to buy food for your pet.

 Choose generic brands.
-Don’t be enticed by advertisements and big-name brands because they usually charge more than generic brands that might even have the same nutritional value, sometimes maybe even more.
+Just because you watched an advertisement about a big-name brand doesn’t mean that it’s better!
+Pet food from generic brands usually have the same nutritional value, sometimes maybe even more.
 That’s why you should be smart in choosing which ones to buy.
-Read the label, compare the ingredients, and choose one that’s costs less without compromising its quality!
+Read the label, compare the ingredients, and choose one that costs less without compromising its quality!

 Check for coupons.
 It’s never a bad idea to search online for coupons for discounts or even free items.
 Petco and PetSmart frequently give away plenty of coupon codes that can be used for online orders.
-If you want to save more time, download the Dealhack browser extension so coupons will automatically show up in your search results whenever you browse at Google for pet food discounts.
+If you want to save more time, download the Dealhack browser extension!
+Coupons will automatically show up in your Google search results whenever you browse for pet food discounts.

 Sign up for customer loyalty rewards programs.
-Plenty of stores and retailers offer rewards programs or have special days when certain items will be on sale for a hefty discount.
+Plenty of stores and retailers have rewards programs or special discount days.
 Also take note that many businesses offer regular discounts to veterans, first responders, teachers, seniors, and other groups.
 Just make sure to bring a valid ID or other documents that help you qualify for a discount!

 Research on supplements.
-Giving your pet nutritional supplements can either be beneficial or just a waste of money, depending on your pet’s diet and physical condition.
+Pet nutritional supplements can either be beneficial or a waste of money depending on your pet’s diet and physical condition.
 Don’t let advertisements influence your decision!
 Do your research, use your common sense, and consult a trusted veterinarian.
 Websites like 1-800-PetMeds and PetCareRX offer coupon discounts for pet vitamins and supplements.

 Avoid overfeeding your pet.
-Understandably, we love our pets so much that we spoil them with food and treats, but they are prone to health problems just like us!
+Avoid spoiling your pets with food and treats because they are prone to health problems just like us!
 Overfeeding your pet can lead to obesity, which can cause chronic degenerative diseases like diabetes and arthritis.

 Learn how to make home-cooked pet food.
-Consult with your veterinarian on the ideal diet for your pet.
-You can actually save money on pet food when you supplement your pet’s diet with healthy homemade meals.
+Consult with your veterinarian on the ideal diet for your beloved critter.
+You can actually save money on animal food when you supplement your pet’s diet with healthy homemade meals.
 Instead of spending money on expensive treats, use fresh fruits and vegetables like carrots, melons, berries, and broccoli.
 Make dehydrated treats by drying small slices of meat in the oven.
-If you eat grain cereal or oatmeal in the morning, your pet dog might also enjoy it so try giving them a bowl now and then.
-As long as you take the time to do research, you can learn plenty of healthy pet meal suggestions online or from other pet owners.
+Your pet might also enjoy your usual breakfast meal, so try feeding them a few servings every now and then.
+Research online for healthy meal suggestions or ask from your friends who are dedicated animal owners.